Understanding and Predicting the Memorability of Outdoor Natural Scenes: Analysis on outdoor natural scene memorability

 Moreover, color is another low-level feature, which is analyzed in \cite{isola2011makes,isola2014makes} and utilized in \cite{Lu2016Predicting} for outdoor natural scene memorability prediction.
 To address whether it still works, we calculate the mean and variance of each HSV color channel for all images in our database.
-We also measure the SRCC of each color channel with the corresponding memorability scores (refer to Fig. \ref{fig:hsv_feats}).
-Then, we plot six scatter figures in Fig. \ref{fig:hsv_feats}, illustrating the connection between memorability and mean or variance of different color channels.
-The distribution of scatters show that the mean/variance of Hue, Saturation and Value channels are weakly related to memorability.
-It is noticeable that the variance of the V channel ($\rho=-0.10$) is the highest among color features.
-This may suggest that dark light act like a filter to eliminate distraction in images, more conducive to human memory.
-In addition, we calculate the SRCC of the HSV-based feature, which is proposed \cite{Lu2016Predicting}.
+We also measure the SRCC of each color channel with the corresponding memorability scores.
 As reported in \cite{Lu2016Predicting}, the HSV-based feature reaches $\rho=0.27$ on their small scale (258 images) NSIM database \cite{Lu2016Predicting}.
 Nevertheless, on our LNSIM database, which is more than 10 times larger than the NSIM database, the HSV-based feature only has the SRCC of $\rho=0.10$.
 This indicates that the color features cannot well explain outdoor natural scene memorability.

 Besides, we also evaluate the p-values \cite{westfall1993resampling} of the predicted memorability by these low-level features.
 The p-values for the features of pixels, SIFT and HOG are $0.1053$, $3.8493\times10^{-9}$ and $7.3470\times10^{-10}$, respectively.
 The combination of these features has the p-value of $4.3129\times10^{-12}$.
-For HSV features, the p-values for the mean of H, S, and V channels are 0.0494, 0.6999, 0.7814,respectively.
+For HSV features, the p-values for the mean of H, S, and V channels are 0.0494, 0.6999, 0.7814, respectively.
 The p-values for the variance of H, S, and V channels are 0.5609, 0.2830, $8.6898\times10^{-4}$, respectively.
-Note that only if the p-value is less than 0.05, the predicted values are statistically significant.
+Note that only if the p-value is less than $1.67\times 10^{-3}$, the predicted values are statistically significant\footnote{In this paper, there are totally 30 statistical experiments conducted, including low-, middle-, high-level features, deep features, combination of deep features and other features, the DeepNSM model and the four compared methods.
+Therefore, according to the Bonferroni Correction, the threshold of p-value is set to $0.05/30 \approx 1.67\times 10^{-3}$.}.
 Therefore, these further verify that directly using pixel values/colors is not able to effectively predict the memorability.